 Creative Bloq delivers a daily balance of creative tips and inspiration across web design, graphic design, 3D and more.
 Bringing the very best design work to our audience and offering the insight that enables them to keep up to date with the latest trends and developments in global design and to create their best work.

 Dan Oliver, editor-in-chief

 Dan Oliver is editor-in-chief at Creative Bloq.
-Over the last 15 years Dan has worked in most editorial positions in publishing.
-Dan has edited a number of print magazines, launched www.netmagazine.com, and written for publications including the Sunday Times, the Guardian, the Manchester Evening News, Manchester United Magazine, T3, PC Format, Mac Format, the Institute of Directors Magazine, and many more.
+Over the last 15 years Dan has edited a number of print magazines and sites, and has written for publications including the Sunday Times, the Guardian, the Manchester Evening News, Manchester United Magazine, T3, PC Format, Mac Format, the Institute of Directors Magazine, and more.

 Sammy Maine is a reporter at Creative Bloq.
 When not working up a storm in the office, Sammy runs her own music blog and writes for the likes of Drowned in Sound and The 405.
 She also thinks that Buffy the Vampire Slayer is probably the best television series ever created.
 If you'd like to see your work featured on Creative Bloq, Sammy's your best option.
 Drop her a line with some examples!